geometrhythm/geometrhythm-legacy/README.md

 ### Phase 1: Splash (~2 days)

 Having an account is not necessary to get started with Geometrhythm: the splash page is ready to go with a rhythm to play, and an interactive, animated tool you can use to play around with it.
-This bit is of paramount importance to have working first.

-The good news is that I pretty much have this working already - been hacking away at it for the last week during breaks, before lectures, and whenever I've finished the evening's work with time to spare.
-This will free up my time to focus on the important Rails/Backbone stuff.

-Right... no tool tips up yet:
-* Drag cells out of the circle to discard
-* Click between cells to insert a new one
-* Right-click on a cell to toggle whether it's on or now
-* Right-click between cells to switch them

-Also, please enjoy what my Asteroids project became: http://rainbowbbles.com.s3-website-us-west-1.amazonaws.com/ I own the domain rainbowbbles.com but whatever I did to redirect AWS apparently did not work...

 [Details][phase-one]

 ### Phase 2: Accounts & Show (~2 days)

 When the current rhythm already exists in the database, a teasingly small amount of info about it is displayed out to the side.
 When the rhythm hasn't been "discovered" yet, it is possible to claim it.
 This is the hook that will make users want to join.
-I'll need to have a working way to sign up/in and reach the show page for a rhythm, probably from a dropdown from a navbar up top or modal form - no separate page necessary.

-For now, the show page won't be significantly different than the splash page.
-The rhythm will be playable but not interactive like the splash page.
-It will show its name, creator, likers, comments, and play count.
+Once logged in, the page will show the rhythm's full set of names, its creator, likers, comments, and play count.
 You will be able to like the rhythm, tag it, or comment on it.
-This is a vertical slice; navigation will still be manual from the URL bar until...

 [Details][phase-two]

 ### Phase 3: List (~2 days)

 The index view is dominated by a paginated collection of rhythms, and its right-hand sidebar allows filtering by creator, liker, or tag.
-Visiting the index from different contexts pre-sets these filters, making it multipurpose, and thus very important for me to get working.
-Like the show view, the rhythm will be playable but not interactive.
+Visiting the index from different contexts pre-sets these filters, making it multipurpose.

 [Details][phase-three]